lusm554/blockchain/README.md

 So, the permanent data and ephemeral data should be stored separately.
 This blockchain will use trie data structures to manage data, I think.

+### State trie
+This global state trie is constantly updated.
+The state trie contains a **key and value pair** for every account which exists on the Ethereum network. <br>

+The **key** is a signle 160 bit indentifier (the address of Blockchain account). <br>

+The **value** in the global state trie is created by encoding account details of an Blockchain account.
+I think it will be Recursive-Length Prefix encoding (RLP) method([pylib](https://pypi.org/project/rlp/), [tutorial](https://ethereum-classic-guide.readthedocs.io/en/latest/docs/appendices/recursive_length_prefix.html)). <br>
+Account details:
+- nonce
+- balance
+- storageRoot
+- codeHash

+### Transaction trie — one per block
+...